 No content of websites, nor IP addresses, nor any communication data will ever be logged.

 “Please note also that we don’t store any data on our VPN servers or login system that could be used to find out, who accessed which server at what time or compromise the anonymity of our users in any other manner”.

-ExpressVPN is another British Virgin Island service like Surfshark.
+ExpressVPN is another VPN with no logs.
 Similarly, the famous privacy brand follows GDPR regulations in true letter and spirit.

 They have clearly described their logging policy on their official site.
 As per ExpressVPN:

 “We do not collect logs of your activity, including no logging of browsing history, traffic destination, data content, or DNS queries.

 We also never store connection logs, meaning no logs of your IP address, your outgoing VPN IP address, connection timestamp, or session duration.

 Our guiding principle toward data collection is to collect only the minimal data required to operate an excellent VPN service at scale.

 We designed our systems to not have sensitive data about our customers; even when compelled, we cannot provide data that we do not possess”.